otomato-gh/airflow-training/slides/operators.md

 Allows a workflow to "branch" or follow a single path following the execution of this task.

 It derives the PythonOperator and expects a Python function that returns the task\_id to follow.
 The task\_id returned should point to a task directly downstream from {self}.
 All other `branches` or directly downstream tasks are marked with a state of `skipped` so that these paths can't move forward.
-The \`\`skipped\`\` states are propageted downstream to allow for the DAG state to fill up and the DAG run's state to be inferred.
-Note that using tasks with `depends_on_past=True` downstream from `BranchPythonOperator` is logically unsound as `skipped` status will invariably lead to block tasks that depend on their past successes.`skipped` states propagates where all directly upstream tasks are`skipped`.
+The \`\`skipped\`\` states are propagated downstream to allow for the DAG state to fill up and the DAG run's state to be inferred.
+Note that using tasks with `depends_on_past=True` downstream from `BranchPythonOperator` is logically unsound as `skipped` status will invariably block tasks that depend on their past successes.`skipped` state propagates where all directly upstream tasks are`skipped`.

 ```python
 branching = BranchPythonOperator(